Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Extras.md

 The tax mapping is preconfigured in the system but can be edited.

 - [Edit]
 Click this button to edit the tax mapping.
-The *BMD tax mapping* window is displayed, see [BMD tax mapping].
+The *BMD tax mapping* window is displayed, see [BMD tax mapping](#bmd-tax-mapping).

 - [CONTINUE]
 Click this button to proceed to the next step.